 The entrance is flat with tactile paving.
 This facility is a convenient place to get information on Mount Takao.
 A step stool is also available for looking at the exhibits.
 The museum has a cot for emergencies.

-TEL 042-665-6688 ¥ Free No 8:00 - 17:00 (closes 16:00 December-March) Admission until 30 minutes before closing None (occasional temporary closings for maintenance, etc.) There is a wheelchair-accessible restroom in the parking lot next to the station.
-Takaosan Yakuo-in Temple
+TEL 042-665-6688 ¥ Free No 8:00 - 17:00 (closes 16:00 December-March) \Admission until 30 minutes before closing None (occasional temporary closings for maintenance, etc.) Takaosan Yakuo-in Temple

+Kivotaki Station at the

 The Main Hall is only accessible via stairs.
 The regular restrooms are at the bottom of a steep hill.
 Wheelchair users will need assistance.

+The sidewalk is wide and

+some of the eateries are

+Products are displayed at store

+entrances, making it easy for wheelchair users to shop.

+wheelchair-accessible

+The summit has gradual slopes/ flat areas and fully equipped with restrooms for wheelchair users.

+Mt.
+Takao

 TEL 042-661-1115 ¥ free of charge ≥ 9:00-16:00 × open year-round

+When boarding the cable car

+Takaosan Sta Takaotozan Railway Mt.
+Takao Observation Deck

 There is a long and gradual slope from Takaosan Station up to the Onnazaka (gentler) path, but it is paved and easily navigable Trail splits into a steep path (staircase) and a gentler path at Joshinmon Gate.

-Takaosan Sta

 Biwataki Falls

+Monkey Park/Wild Plant Garden

+Trick Art Museum Keio Takaosan Onsen

-Takaosan Cable Car
+Takaosan Echo Lift Takaosan Cable Car

+There is a long but gradual slope fron Takaosanguchi Station to Kiyotaki Cable Car Station.
+Sanroku Sta.
+Takaotozan Railway

-Mt.
+Kiyotaki Sta Mt.
 Takao Shopping Street

-The main approach from Kiyotaki Station toward Takaosanguchi Station is lined with quaint shops selling treats like soba noodles, a local specialty, and senbei (rice crackers).

-Takao Visitor Center

-Ġ

-The sidewalk is wide and some of the eateries are wheelchair-accessible Products are displayed at store entrances, making it easy for wheelchair users to shop.

-The summit has gradual slopes/ flat areas and fully equipped with restrooms for wheelchair users.

-Mt.
-Takao

-Keio Takaosanguchi Sta Keio Takaosan Onsen There is a long but gradual slope fron Takaosanguchi Station to Kiyotaki Cable Car Station.

-Takaosan Echo Lift Sanroku Sta.
-Takaosan Cable Car

-Takaotozan Railway

-Mt.
-Takao Shopping Street TAKAO 599 MUSEUM

-Kiyotaki Sta

-Takao Forest Center

-20 Takaosanguchi Information Center (Musasabi House)
+20 Takaosanguchi Tourist Office (Musasabi House)

-Trick Art

-Museum

 Mt.
 Takao Sta.